 Typically, in years 1 and 2 you will spend in the order of 15% of your time on classroom teaching (around 230 hours), 15% in the laboratory, and 70% on independent study.
-Week-to-week your workload will fluctuate within reasonable limits, ie. you be more busy in some weeks than others.
-In later years the proportion of independent study increases to 80% in year 3.
+Week-to-week your workload will fluctuate within reasonable limits, i.e. you will be more busy in some weeks than others.
+In later years the proportion of independent study increases to 80% in year 3, and 90% in year 5 (excluding the research project).
+You will spend your fourth year in full-time employment on an industry placement.